bgreen55/math4610/software_manual/routines/InfinityMatrixNorm.md

 **Language:** Python.
 The code was built using Pycharm.
 Can be run in terminal by:

-    python3 matrixNormL1.py
+    python3 infinityMatrix.py

-**Description/Purpose:** This routine will calculate the L1 matrix norm of a given matrix.
+**Description/Purpose:** This routine will calculate the infinity matrix norm of a given matrix.

 **Input:** The input takes a square matrix containing all real numbers.

-**Output:** This routine returns a real number which is the L1 matrix norm.
+**Output:** This routine returns a real number which is the infinity matrix norm.

 **Usage/Example:**

 The routine takes a square matrix.
 In the example we gave it a random square 100x100 diagonally dominant symmetric matrix.
-The routine the returns the L1 matrix norm.
+The routine the returns the Infinity matrix norm.

-**Implementation/Code:** The following is the code for matrixNormL1(A):
+**Implementation/Code:** The following is the code for matrixNormInfinity(A):

     from random import randint